stuffmatic/microdsp-zephyr-demos/README.md

 ### Spectral flux novelty detection demo

-This demo shows how to detect transients and "starts of sounds" using spectral changes over time rather than just the microphone signal amplitude.
+This demo shows how to detect transients and "starts of sounds" using spectral changes over time rather than just signal amplitude changes.

 * __LED 1__ - Toggles between on and off for each detected novelty peak

 ### MPM pitch detection demo

-A (very) simple ukulele tuner demo.
+A (very) simple ukulele tuner.
 Each of the four LEDs turns on when a pitch close to the corresponding ukulele string is detected.

 * __LED 1__ - On when the pitch is close to 392 Hz
 * __LED 2__ - On when the pitch is close to 262 Hz